PurpleNinja225/NASible/README.md

 <img src="https://raw.githubusercontent.com/PurpleNinja225/nasible/master/misc/nasible_logo.png">

-A fork/parallel of Dave Stephan's ansible-nas, where we hope to build a standardized and flexible NAS with a vider variety of configuration available.
-We will strive to maintain application compatibility with ansible-nas as long as possible and add any additional features to ansible-nas when possible.
+A fork/parallel of Dave Stephan's ansible-nas, where we hope to build a standardized and flexible NAS with a wider variety of configuration available.

 ## What NASible Can Set Up